Central idea: Christ is gracious and merciful. Doctrine: The surpassing wealth of knowing Christ. Practical application: Know Christ better.

 - In our first reading, Isaiah said, in effect, forget the past and look at the new thing God is doing.

 - Paul says something similar. “[F]orgetting what lies behind but straining forward to what lies ahead” in pursuit of “the supreme good,” which is “knowing Jesus Christ my Lord.”

 - We can see echoed here the parable of the man who found a treasure buried in a field who sold everything he had to buy that field.

-- Paul considers everything else “as rubbish,” because union with Christ is the greatest prize which includes “the resurrection from the dead.”
-(Not that everything else is actually worthless, but only in comparison.)
+- Paul considers everything else “as rubbish,” because union with Christ is the greatest prize, a treasure which includes “the resurrection from the dead.”

 - Union with Christ is a life-long “pursuit in hope.”
 It consists of the grace of God, faith, and suffering with Christ.

 - “[F]orgetting what lies behind but straining forward to what lies ahead, I continue my pursuit toward the goal, the prize of God’s upward calling, in Christ Jesus.”